marchelbling/marc.helbling.fr/content/post/draft/galton-watson.md

 ## Application

 Let’s define $Z_n$ with $n\in \mathbb{N}$ as the number of male individuals at the $n$th generation.
-We will further assume that every individual will follow the same probability function of having $c$ children and that all individual are independant.
+We will further assume that every individual will follow the same probability function of having $c$ children and that all individual are independent.

 We also define
 $$\begin{array}{c}F_0(s)=s\\F_1(s)=F(s)\\F_n(s)=F(F_{n-1}(s))\end{array}$$